 Diuretics can cause frequent urination because they push water through your system.
 So if you’re reaching for a bunch of celery sticks before bed your slumber may be interrupted several times throughout the night.

-Eating nuts as a bedtime snack will provide your body with tons of protein, good fat and Vitamin E. Vitamin E helps to thicken your hair, balance your cholesterol and hormone levels and can even help with PMS symptoms!
+Eating a handful of nuts as a bedtime snack will provide your body with tons of protein, good fat and Vitamin E. Vitamin E helps to thicken your hair, balance your cholesterol and hormone levels and can even help with PMS symptoms!

 Remember that burger you “accidentally” ate (that wasn’t part of your diet plan)?
 Vitamin E will help balance your cholesterol so that the damage from that cheat meal could be a little bit less significant.